 #7 Take Time to Experience the Simple Joys of the Season

 Take a deep breath and remember to slow down and enjoy your family.
-I’m wishing you all a week filled with simple joys like:
+I’m wishing you all a week filled with simple joys within your household like:

 - holding hands,